 With chalk, a professor could write much smaller than markers.
 So it is handier than any market you could find in the market.
 In addition, a lot of mathematicians love to use two colors at once to draw diagrams or graphs and make them an appealing look.

 That is impossible, your fingers won’t be able to hand two slippery 0.8-inch markers at the same time.
-So using a double-colored technic is impossible in whiteboards.
+So using a double-colored technic is impossible on whiteboards.

-Supposing that mathematicians are writing in boards 1800 words a day which is 54000 a month, this is a lot.
-Most professors say that markers are lasting with them for 3 months in intensive use, which depends on the quality and how much often they write.
+Supposing that mathematicians are writing on boards 1800 words a day which is 54000 a month, this is a lot.
+Most professors say that markers are lasting with them for 3 months in intensive use, which depends on the quality and how often they write.

 But no matter how much markers could last chalk is still far cheaper than markers.
 1 chalk box is costing 1$ compared to 1 marker pen.

 Cleaning a whiteboard is more difficult than a chalkboard, especially when a professor or mathematician forgets to erase a day before leaving.
-When markers inks spend 24 hours it makes the erasing operation much harder and painful.
+When marker inks spend 24 hours it makes the erasing operation much harder and more painful.

 whiteboards require using specific technic to use them correctly without any damage that can shorten their life span.